We’re on a mission to make the video approval process a smooth ride for both video editors and reviewers.

 Who is it for?

-Video content creators, editors, and any professional involved in video production will find Type Studio ideal.
+Type Studio is ideal for video content creators, editors, and any professional involved in video production.

 Tool #3: Wipster